CesarSNT/CesarSNT/README.md

 ## About Me
 🎓 Systems Engineering student.
-💻 Passionate about database systems and data management, along with backend development and REST APIs.
+💻 Passionate about database systems and backend development with REST APIs.
-🗄️ Strong interest in databases and data management with MySQL.
 🚀 Constantly learning new technologies and building real-world projects.

 ## Tech Stack